sharwaripotdar/EV_Population_Project/README.md

 # EV_Population_Project
-Data Visualization Project utilizing PowerBI and Tableau
+Data Visualization Project utilizing PowerBI

 The Electric Vehicle Population Analysis project aims to explore and analyze the distribution, trends, and characteristics of electric vehicles (EVs) using a dataset from the Washington State Department of Licensing (DOL).